-- If your vehicle is equipped with a touchscreen, the Automatic High Beam Headlamp Control can be turned on or off using the Uconnect System.
-Refer to "Uconnect Settings" in "Understanding Your Instrument Panel" for further information. - If your vehicle is not equipped with a touchscreen, the Automatic High Beam Headlamp Control can be turned on or off using the instrument cluster display.
-Refer to "Instrument Cluster Display" in "Understanding Your Instrument Panel" for further information. - Broken, muddy, or obstructed headlights and taillights of vehicles in the field of view will cause headlights to remain on longer (closer to the vehicle).
-Also, dirt, film, and other obstructions on the windshield or camera lens will cause the system to function improperly. - To opt out of the Advanced Auto High-Beam Sensitivity Control (default) and enter Reduced High-Beam Sensitivity Control (not recommended), toggle the high beam lever six full on/off cycles within 10 seconds of ignition ON.
-System will return to default setting upon ignition off.
+- The Automatic High Beam Headlamp Control can be turned on or off by selecting "ON" under "Auto Dim High Beams" within your Uconnect settings, as well as turning the headlight switch to the AUTO position.
+Refer to "Uconnect Settings" in "Multimedia" for further information. - Broken, muddy, or obstructed headlights and taillights of vehicles in the field of view will cause headlights to remain on longer (closer to the vehicle).
+Also, dirt, film, and other obstructions on the windshield or camera lens will cause the system to function improperly.

 If the windshield or Automatic High Beam Headlamp Control mirror is replaced, the mirror must be re-aimed to ensure proper performance.
-See your local authorized dealer.
+See a local authorized dealer.